luminaxster/CS211-Spring2024-P2/README.md

 The `Dolores` class, extending `Robot` (from the `westworld` package) and implementing the `Wipeable` interface.

+#### Fields

+  - **narrativeLoops:** this field is a private list that holds instances of the `NarrativeLoop` type.
+It's initialized to an empty array list, allowing for the dynamic addition of narrative loop objects.

 #### Constructor: `Dolores()`

 Initializes `Dolores`, which is protected method, with characteristics such as emergences, serial number, and capabilities (flies, autonomous, teleoperated), leveraging the `Robot` superclass constructor.
 Provide **defaults** for the parent; they are vestigial wirings from the old system: